Last Updated on May 8, 2022 by Shaun Snapp

 - Sales and marketing that offering promotions

-- Sales and marketing are introducing new products, without culling the database for products that have poor demand.
+- Sales and marketing are introducing new products without culling the database for products that have insufficient demand.

-ToolsGroup, (a best of breed software vendor in demand and supply planning) in their excellent white paper “Mastering Lumpy Demand,” points out that lumpiness is in general increasing.
-One reason for this is some products that must be planned keep increasing.
-There are several grounds for this; one is a general trend in marketing to offer more variations.
-A second trend is online retailers like Amazon.com, Netflix, and eBay that are leveraging online storefronts and national distribution networks to more selection than ever before.
-All one has to do to immediately grasp this is considered the demand history of a Blockbuster Video, vs. a Netflix.
+- Online retailers like Amazon.com, Netflix, and eBay are leveraging online storefronts and national distribution networks to more selection than ever before.
+All one has to do to immediately grasp this is considered the demand history of a Blockbuster Video vs. a Netflix.
 Clearly, with so many titles, Netflix happens to have more lumpy demand for their less popular items.
 I cover this in detail in my book “Supply Chain Forecasting Software.”

 ToolsGroup’s White Paper Observations

-Most sales and marketing types, as well as many strategy consultants, propose (none of whom are supply chain experts by the way), that this should be no problem.
-And that the supply chain should simply be able to adapt to more product proliferation and all other complexities introduced by sales and marketing, and that advanced planning software, and optimizers, advanced forecasting algorithms can manage these issues.
+Most sales and marketing types and many strategy consultants propose (none of whom are supply chain experts, by the way) that this should be no problem.
+The supply chain should adapt to more product proliferation and all other complexities introduced by sales and marketing.
+Advanced planning software, and optimizers, advanced forecasting algorithms can manage these issues.
 (Either that or they propose “Lean,” can do it, whatever the complexity, there is, according to them, always a special band-aid that can make an inefficient business model design all better.)

 The costs of all of this complexity are never calculated.
 As is pointed out by The Pricing Journal blog…

 Companies are essentially putting themselves in a position of having poorly performing and high-cost supply chains with large amounts of inventory and inventory obsolescence. (reorder point planning is discussed in the article How to Understand Reorder Point Planning.

 Proliferation Par Excellence

-There may be no better example of an industry that has gone to the extreme with unnecessary product proliferation as the grocery industry.
-One grocery chain takes a different path, and this is a significant reason they perform so much better than the industry average.
+There may be no better example of an industry that has gone to the extreme with unnecessary product proliferation than the grocery industry.
+One grocery chain takes a different path, which is a significant reason they perform so much better than the industry average.

 Going Against the Grain in Reducing Lumpy Demand